chihqiang/chihqiang/README.md

 ### About Me 👋

-I'm WangZhiQiang, a programmer who is very interested in open source projects.
-I mainly use languages like Golang, PHP, Node.js and Python for development.
-I'm passionate about participating in and contributing to open source projects, and I enjoy the collaborative process.
-I like solving challenging problems and writing clean, efficient code.
-Aside from work and study, I also enjoy sharing technical insights through blogs and GitHub.
-I'm striving to become an excellent full-stack developer.
-If you're also interested in open source, feel free to contact me to discuss and learn together!
+Hi, I’m WangZhiQiang, a professional bug magnet and open-source troublemaker.
+I speak fluent Golang, PHP, Node.js, and Python—basically whatever language Stack Overflow approves of.

+My daily routine is writing code that works… most of the time, contributing to open-source projects, and convincing my computer that I’m the boss.
+My dream?
+Become a full-stack wizard who can fix front-end, back-end, and occasionally my own life.

+When I’m not debugging or Googling error messages at 2 AM, I blog about tech stuff nobody asked for and scroll GitHub like it’s a social network.

+If you like open source, weird code, or just want someone to laugh at your commit messages—hit me up.
+Let’s break things together and call it learning!

 💬 You can contact me on [WeChat](https://cdn.jsdelivr.net/gh/chihqiang/chihqiang/cdn/wechat.svg) ,  [Twitter](https://twitter.com/chihqiang) or [Email](mailto:zhiqiang2033@gmail.com).